LaunchPadLab/redux-flash/README.md

 }
 ```

+A [PropType](https://github.com/facebook/prop-types) for this object is exported from this module as `flashMessageType`.

 ### Reducer

 `redux-flash` exposes a reducer to handle the actions it creates.
 This reducer must be attached to your root reducer using the key `flash` in order for the library to function (see [example](#example)).